bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 element when a user engages an element, such as clicking on an element.
-Lastly, the :focus pseudo-class is applied to an element when a user has made an element the focus point of the page, often by using the keyboard to tab from one element to another.
+Lastly, the :focus pseudo-class is applied to an element when a user has made an element the focus point of the page, often by using the keyboard to tab from one element to another.</p>

 ```
  1  a:hover {...}